kiwidamien/RandomResources/source/content/trips/new_zealand/south_island/15_16_wanaka.rst

 * Sunrise: 0619 (good to do Wanaka tree again).
 Rise at 0515.
 * Maybe do Roy's Peak?
 Pretty close to downtown, significant walk.

+If short on time, there is Rocky Mountain track.
+From the previous link

+| Rocky Mountain Track is another one of my favorite short Wanaka walks, and also a bit of a local secret.
+It’s on the way out to Mt.
+Aspiring National Park and is a nice little climb up to a big hill with views of the surrounding mountains and lake.
+This is a good hike to do if you don’t have a lot of time in Wanaka.
+It usually takes me an hour up and less than an hour down – it’s about 20 minutes from town.